mukhtar-github/MongoDB-Developer-Learning-Path/M121: The MongoDB Aggregation Framework/The MongoDB Aggregation Framework.md

 |                   |                           ---------->                           | sv users |
 | mfriendbook users |                                                                 |          |

-Single view example would be where you may be maintaining in a particular database a collection of users and, among other things, you want to track whatever arbitrary fields you know about the users from some-- maybe a third party API that you're pulling in for mflix service.

-And the same thing for mfriendbook service.

-So you have multiple collections that represent that user information.

-You want to merge it in periodically into your single view.
+*Single view* example, would be where you may be maintaining in a particular *database a collection of users* and, among other things, you want to track whatever *arbitrary fields* you know about the *users* from some -- maybe a *third party API* that you're pulling in for *mflix* service.
+And the same thing for *mfriendbook* service.
+So you have *multiple collections* that represent that *user* information.
+You want to *merge* it in periodically into your *single view - sv*.

 So imagine your single view is the user.

-The _id would be the unique merging key here that would be used, maybe a date of birth and some other fields.
+The *_id* would be the unique merging key here that would be used, maybe a date of birth and some other fields.
 Now you'd construct a pipeline from mflix.users collection and merge it into single view users collection.

-So you might have a project that creates this _id field, which is $username.
+So you might have a project that creates this *_id* field, which is $username.
 So maybe the same user name is stored in username field there.

 And now you merge into.